BenjamooseCalto/SlasherBot/README.md

 In here you can find the source code for my Discord bot, I've called it SlasherBot for now, but that will likely change.
 I don't have any plans to make this public unless for some reason it becomes useful.

-bot.py is the base file for running the bot and connecting all of the modules to it.
+`bot.py` is the base file for running the bot and connecting all of the modules to it.
 In the future I will make a GUI for the bot containing all kinds of cool information!

 Inside the modules folder is slasherUtils.py, this is where I keep all of my custom functions/classes for the bot. ~~It's a little bit barren right now, as I made it when I was still fairly new to Python, so I've figured out better ways to do pretty much everything in there.
-Figured I'd keep it for historical purposes. :)~~ | Removed the useless functions and instead created more widely useful functions and classes that can be used from every other module.
-Also added __init__.py to the modules folder, allowing easier integration.
+Figured I'd keep it for historical purposes.~~ | Removed the useless functions and instead created more widely useful functions and classes that can be used from every other module.
+Also added `__init__.py` to the modules folder, allowing easier integration.

 Below I'll explain each module, and if you were sent here via my Resume, I'd love to hear your thoughts on this project!